b34c0n5/Kali-Linux-OSINT-VM/README.md

 # Kali_Linux_OSINT_To0ls

-OSINT Tools you will need if you are pentesting with Kali Linux OS.

 Finding information about your target is crucial.
 These OSINT

 tools will aid in the reconnaissance phase of your pentest.